 There are a number of common issues that exist in Local Authorities that are found to be judged 'inadequate' by Ofsted.
 Many Local Authorities will see a high turnover of staff and a negative impact on staff morale.
-High caseloads are a significant factor as a result of the number of vacancies which in turn have a direct impact on delivering good practice.
-Usually there is a need to use significant numbers of agency social workers which are expensive and often bring instability to the workforce and make it more difficult to deliver improved services as a result of the churn of frontline staff and managers.
+High caseloads are a significant factor because of the number of vacancies, which in turn maintains a direct impact on the ability to deliver good practice.
+Usually there is a need to use significant numbers of agency Social Workers which are expensive and often bring instability to the workforce and make it more difficult to deliver improved services as a result of the churn of frontline staff and managers.
 Following the judgement the situation may potentially worsen before it begins to improve.
-It should also be anticipated that a spike in the number of referrals may happen and will need to be managed effectively.
+It should also be anticipated that an increase in the number of referrals may happen and will need to be managed effectively.